EMMS EAGLE NEWS

 ).
 EMMS is offering many different Virtual Office Hours, check out our EMMS Calendar

 for more details.

 Distribution of 2020/2021 Student Materials: EMMS is reaching out DIRECTLY to families as we have items to distribute to their student(s) based on request and class registration.
 Please be aware that we do not have any Chromebooks to distribute.
 EMMS is currently waiting for more devices to come to use from HCPSS.

 Does your child need a Chromebook and/or internet access?
 Read More.

 Family Technology Support:

-Before contacting the EMMS Technology Support Team, please make sure that you have checked all of the resources available @ hcpss.me
+Before contacting the Technology Support Team, please make sure that you have checked all of the resources available to you @ hcpss.me

 .
 If you still have a Canvas or Synergy technology-related question, please complete this form